Carcinogens Found in Baby Care Products

-A baby’s skin is tender; this is why parents use gentle care baby shampoo, baby wash and baby lotions.
-These products make claims to be gentle enough for baby’s tender skin, and we, as loving caring parents, believe it.
+A baby’s skin is tender; this is why parents use gentle care baby shampoo, baby wash, and baby lotions.
+These products make claims to be gentle enough for baby’s tender skin, and we, as loving, caring parents, believe it.
 After all, these products are recommended by doctors and other health professionals!
 Why wouldn’t we believe them?

 Last year, the Campaign for Safe Cosmetics tested 48 baby products, including bubble bath, baby wash and baby shampoo, including popular brands like Johnson & Johnson and Baby Magic.
-23 of these contained trace amounts of formaldehyde, 32 contained trace amounts of 1,4-dioxane and 17 of them contained BOTH.
+23 of these contained trace amounts of formaldehyde, 32 contained trace amounts of 1,4-dioxane and 17 of them included BOTH.

 So what are 1,4-dioxane and formaldehyde?
 According to the Environmental Protection Agency (EPA), they are carcinogens, or cancer causing chemicals.
 It has been scientifically proven that our skin can absorb these harmful chemicals.
 How much more susceptible is the skin of a baby?
-Why would we want to expose our children to such dangerous chemicals on daily basis, at such a young age?
+Why would we want to expose our children to such dangerous chemicals on a daily basis, at such a young age?

 The FDA and other government agencies around the world consider these trace levels safe, and all our products meet or exceed the regulatory requirements in every country where they are sold.
 We are disappointed that the Campaign for Safe Cosmetics has inaccurately characterized the safety of our products, misrepresented the overwhelming consensus of scientists and government agencies that review the safety of ingredients, and unnecessarily alarmed parents.

-That last part gets me: “unnecessarily alarmed parents”.
+That last part gets me: “unnecessarily alarmed parents.”
 I’m not so sure that it’s “unnecessary” to know that there are carcinogenic chemicals in products I’m blindly trusting are safe for my children.
 Especially with how “safe” so many products that the FDA has told us are safe only to find out they’re killing us…slowly but surely.

 So how can we avoid bathing our children in these dangerous chemicals?
 There are many organic shampoos and soaps available today.
 Thankfully, the spreading knowledge of the dangers in our foods and skin care products have created a profitable network for safe, healthy and all-natural products, so they aren’t hard to find.
-Here are 10 safe, all natural alternatives to care for your baby’s skin:
+Here are ten safe, all natural alternatives to care for your baby’s skin:

 Erbaorganics Baby Shampoo